Nancy Naomi Carlson

-2017 Day of the Book Poet Laureate!
+2017-2018 Day of the Book Poet Laureate!

 Nancy Naomi Carlson is a poet, translator, and editor, as well as a recipient of a literature translation fellowship from the National Endowment for the Arts; she has also received grants from the Maryland Arts Council and the Arts & Humanities Council of Montgomery County.
 Author of three prize-winning non-translated titles, her first collection of poetry, Kings Highway, was a co-winner for the Washington Writers’ Publishing House competition.
 Complications of the Heart won the Texas Review Press’ Robert Phillips Poetry Chapbook Prize and Imperfect Seal of Lips was selected for the Tennessee Chapbook Prize.
 Infusion of Violets is forthcoming from Seagull Books in the Spring of 2019.

-Carlson has published four collections of poetry translations, most recently Hammer with No Master, translations of René Char (Tupelo Press).
+Carlson has published five collections of poetry translations, including Hammer with No Master, translations of René Char (Tupelo Press).
 Calazaza’s Delicious Dereliction (Tupelo Press), translations of Suzanne Dracius, from Martinique, was published in 2015.
 The Nomads, My Brothers, Go Out to Drink from the Big Dipper (Seagull Books, distributed by the University of Chicago Press), translations of Abdourahman Waberi, from Djibouti, was also published in 2015, and was a finalist for the 2016 Best Translated Book Award for Poetry, as well as one of ten “Best Books of 2015” by Beltway Poetry Quarterly.